 These dogs will dedicate themselves to their owners, but will be aloof with unfamiliar people.
 For this reason, they’re some of the best guard dogs.
 What’s great is they don’t use their bark unless intruders are seriously invading their territory.

 There are many words to describe these majestic dogs from the mountainous regions of the Swiss Alps.
 They’re big, strong and dedicated workers.
 However, they’re not big on barking.
 Their sheer size and strength is enough to intimidate others.

 However, those that know these dogs know they aren’t aggressive or dangerous at all.
-Bernese Mountain Dogs are sweet and affectionate.
-Plus, they’re fantastic with children and other dogs.
+Bernese Mountain dogs are sweet and affectionate.
+Plus, they’re fantastic with kids and other dogs.
 In other words, they’re a great option for a large apartment dog.

 6. Shiba Inu

 Highlights: Brave, Confident, Charming

 The Shiba Inu is by far the most popular Japanese dog breed.
 Unless you’ve been living under a rock, you know these dogs are the inspiration for one of the internet’s most prevalent meme – the doge.
 But there’s more to these dogs than just the meme.

 Though they’re not likely to go on a barking rampage, it’s worth noting that they can produce a scream-like noise, called the “Shiba Scream.”
 These noises aren’t typically common and is only heard when the Shiba in extremely happy or under distress.

 RECOMMENDED: Shiba Inu: Bold Spirited & Sweet

 Despite the numerous reports of Bulldog attacks, Bulldogs are generally friendly and proud dogs.
 In fact, many owners would agree that they’re fairly calm in nature.
 Plus, they don’t bark much, making them an excellent option for apartments.